ec21b1006/-TASK_1-MARS_CLUB-/README.md

 3

-''(Single quotes): This will only store a string as it is nothing more then that.
+''(Single quotes): This will only store a string as it is, nothing more then that.
 Example-> if we edit the same bash.sh like this

 #!/bin/bash